-At the beginning of the story a large local employer closes, a Japanese computer manufacturer, which was common at the time but would of course become more so in the future.
+At the beginning of the film’s story a large local employer closes, a Japanese computer manufacturer, which was a common event at the time but would of course become more so in the future.
 The unemployed brothers in-law build a wall of death in a poetic gesture to transcend their stifling lives and uninspiring rural surroundings while also embracing a darker impulse of possible sacrifice as they become unemployed once more.
-As they dream and build the wall they are ridiculed by friends and neighbours, one of them losses his wife for a time, as she can’t understand his actions.
+As they dream and build the wall they are ridiculed by friends and neighbours, one of them loses his wife for a time, as she can’t understand his actions.
 When it is completed and they launch it to the local public they struggle to get media interest and during the display the viewers who do come get nervous that the structure will collapse (it doesn’t) and they panic and leave.
 One national news crew (featuring a very young Pat Kenny) turns up late and does film them in action and duly broadcasts it on the news that night with a plea for sponsorship or financial investment for them to run it as a business and take it to festivals and elsewhere.
 No one calls so one of them, perhaps sensing the folly of the idea and realizing what his dream has already cost him or simply because he has the power to do so, destroys it by burning it down.
 The film ends with them still dreaming anew however.

 It has been estimated that it would take approximately just 1000 people around the world to begin the process of dreaming humanity out of a certain mindset or situation.
 This type of thinking appears to have been at the core of an Irish initiative that it is alleged was tried here surreptitiously in 1988.